EthanNakache/Sprat-type/README.md

 Its use is mainly suitable for titling, poster, logo but depending on the style the Sprat also works in a mid-sized body text.
 To date, Sprat is available in 3 styles (condensed, regular and extended) and 6 weights (thin, light, regular, medium, bold and black) with 230 glyphs, it covers the extended Latin language.

 Feel free to use it !!
-If i have a chance to see your work with my typeface i'ld be glad don't hesitate to email me the work you've done with it
+If i have a chance to see your work with my typeface i'ld be glad

+Don't hesitate to email me the work you've done with it

 to contact me : ethan.nakache@orange.fr

 Instagram @nkh.otf